ReshmaBarbieRaj/webUIAutomation/README.md

 (DDT) for the better code readability and maintainability.

 - The project is integrated with Jenkins for continuous integration.

+- This automation suite incorporates the  page object model and data-driven testing.

 ## Getting Started